datastax/csharp-driver/doc/features/metrics/app-metrics/README.md

     .WithSocketOptions(new SocketOptions().SetReadTimeoutMillis(10000))
     .WithMetrics(metricsRoot.CreateDriverMetricsProvider(
         new DriverAppMetricsOptions()
-            .SetHighestLatencyMilliseconds(12000) // should be set to slightly higher than the configured timeout .SetSignificantDigits(3)
+            .SetHighestLatencyMilliseconds(15000) // should be set to a value that is higher than the configured timeout .SetSignificantDigits(3)
             .SetTimersTimeUnit(TimeUnit.Nanoseconds) // which unit should be used for the Timer metrics ))
     .Build();
 ```

-`HighestLatencyMilliseconds` should be set to a slightly higher value than the configured timeouts (`SocketOptions.ReadTimeoutMillis` or `Builder.WithQueryAbortTimeout`).
+`HighestLatencyMilliseconds` should be set to a higher value than the configured timeouts (`SocketOptions.ReadTimeoutMillis` or `Builder.WithQueryAbortTimeout`).
 This is used to scale internal data structures and whenever a measurement exceeds this value, a warning will be logged and the measurement will be discarded.
+It defaults to 30000, i.e., 30 seconds.

 `SignificantDigits` is the number of significant decimal digits to which internal structures will maintain value resolution and separation (for example, 3 means that recordings up to 1 second will be recorded with a resolution of 1 millisecond or better).
 This must be between 0 and 5.
 If the value is out of range, an exception is thrown.
 It defaults to 3.